Negative Refraction in isotropic achiral and chiral materials: Introduction

-NR materials are usually man-made meta-materials, but naturally occurring NR materials exist, e.g., Dirac semi-metals such as Cd$_3$As$_2$ \cite{Chen_21}.
-NR meta-materials have led to significant technological advancements \cite{Pendry_06, Veselago_06, Krowne_06, Eleftheriades_05, Ramakrishna_09, Capolino_09} including: (1) superlensing, i.e., overcoming the diffraction limit of conventional lenses, allowing for sub-wavelength imaging for high-resolution microscopy \cite{Pendry_00, Zhang_08}, (2) cloaking using devices that can manipulate the flow of light around an object, rendering it invisible to observers \cite{Pendry_06,Ulf_10, Kim_15}, (3) terahertz imaging, spectroscopy, and communication systems, enabling non-invasive inspections in biomedical imaging and security screening \cite{Ling_18}, (4) antennas incorporating NR meta-materials that can enhance the radiated power of the antenna NR by focusing electromagnetic radiation by a flat lens versus dispersion \cite{Elef_04, Ziol_03, Rennings_05}.
+To date, NR materials have been fabricated using man-made meta-materials, but Ref.~\cite{Chen_21} argued that naturally occurring NR materials exist; the NR of n(?) were calculated.
+NR meta-materials have led to significant technological advancements \cite{Pendry_06, Veselago_06, Krowne_06, Eleftheriades_05, Ramakrishna_09, Capolino_09} including: (1) superlensing, i.e., overcoming the diffraction limit of conventional lenses, allowing for sub-wavelength imaging for high-resolution microscopy \cite{Pendry_00, Zhang_08}, (2) cloaking using devices that can manipulate the flow of light around an object, rendering it invisible to observers \cite{Pendry_06,Ulf_10, Kim_15}, (3) terahertz imaging, spectroscopy, and communication systems, enabling non-invasive inspections in biomedical imaging and security screening \cite{Ling_18}, and (4) antennas incorporating NR meta-materials that can enhance the radiated power of the antenna NR by focusing electromagnetic radiation by a flat lens versus dispersion \cite{Elef_04, Ziol_03, Rennings_05}.